SecondSonConsulting/Baseline/README.md

 ![Baseline-Progress](https://user-images.githubusercontent.com/106293503/215353375-baee3354-9cf8-463b-b92d-65fde266498c.png)
 An MDM agnostic zero touch solution for macOS.

 By leveraging SwiftDialog, Installomator, and original code, Baseline provides an automated way to install applications and run scripts.
-Configure the bahavior of Baseline via a mobileconfig file.
+Configure the behavior of Baseline via a mobileconfig file.
 Baseline will install packages, scripts, and Installomator labels as defined in the configuration profile.

 ## Requirements
 - macOS 11 or newer